 The Kibo Board is aware of the importance to conform to its statutory responsibilities and industry good practise in relation to corporate governance of Kibo and its subsidiaries (the Group).

-The Board comprises a Chairman, two Executive Directors and four independent Non-Executive Directors.
+The Board comprises a Chairman, two Executive Directors and two independent Non-Executive Directors.
 As the Company evolves, the Board will be reviewed and expanded if necessary to ensure appropriate expertise is in place at all times to support its business activities.

 The Board is responsible for formulating, reviewing and approving the Group's strategy, budgets, major items of capital expenditure and acquisitions.
 An agenda and all supporting documentation is circulated to all Directors before each Board Meeting.
 Open and timely access to all information is provided to all Directors to enable them bring independent judgement on issues affecting the Group and facilitate them in discharging their duties.
 The Board met 14 times during the last financial year to 31 December 2012.

 In accordance with the Articles of Association of the Company, each Director is required to resign and put his name forward for re-election every three years.